h4110w33n/coinmetrics/docs/usage.rst

   # API Setup #################################################################

-  # Import the community API
+  # Import the API
-  from coinmetrics import community
+  import coinmetrics

-  # Initialize a reference object, in this case `cm`
+  # Initialize a reference object, in this case `cm` for the Community API
-  cm = community()
+  cm = coinmetrics.Community()

   # Usage Examples ############################################################